zapata131/TW-links/twlinks/index.md

   By Jodie Putrino for Write the Docs Portland 2017.

 ## Other resources

 - [API the Docs](https://apithedocs.org/): An online conference focusing exclusively on API documentation.
-- [Ask me about API docs](https://askmeaboutapis.com/): A unique page written by Clarence William Cromwell that has a set
+- [Ask me about API docs](https://askmeaboutapis.com/): A unique page written by Clarence William Cromwell that has a set of guides and essays, for both developers and technical writers, about writing API documentation.
 - [Google developer documentation style guide](https://developers.google.com/style/):
   A complete style guide for technical writers.
 Highly suggested if you are a solo writer or starting a technical writing team.
 (Don't reinvent the wheel.)